-David Gladstone, Terry Lee Brubaker, George Stelljes III and Gary Gerson are all officers or directors, or both, of our Adviser and our Administrator.
+David Gladstone, Terry Lee Brubaker, George Stelljes III and Gary Gerson are all officers or directors, or both, of us and our Adviser and our Administrator.
 Effective February 2008, David Dullum was hired by our Adviser as a senior managing director.
 David Gladstone is the controlling stockholder of our Adviser, which is the sole member of our Administrator.
 Although we believe that the terms of the Advisory Agreement and the Administration Agreement are no less favorable to us than those that could be obtained from unaffiliated third parties in arms' length transactions, our Adviser, its officers and its directors have a material interest in the terms of these agreements.

-During the fiscal year ended December 31, 2008, we paid total fees of \$2,272,628 to our Adviser under the Advisory Agreement and \$954,635 to our Administrator under the Administration Agreement.
+During the fiscal year ended December 31, 2009, we accrued total fees of \$3,913,588 payable to our Adviser under the Advisory Agreement and \$1,015,695 payable to our Administrator under the Administration Agreement.